 In April 2015, the North Texas Municipal Water District, the largest water district in the state, had outgrown its existing office space and began making plans to move into a new facility to better accommodate its growth.

-The NTMWD’s previous executive conference room had been challenging to use, with issues such as intelligibility and limited video collaboration capabilities.
+The NTMWD’s previous executive conference room had been challenging to use, with issues such as intelligibility and lack of video collaboration capabilities.
 NTMWD officials contacted Media Design Group (MDG) of Covington, Texas, to design and install the conferencing solution in the new NTMWD administration building.
 Media Design Group developed an improved system that would not only meet the current needs of the NTMWD, but would be scalable to allow for future growth too.

 “They were having problems hearing each other and wanted to visually see presentations and other documents during these conferences,” says Rick Robinson, principal consultant for Media Design Group.
 “We had several meetings to present and discuss ideas before we began designing the system that could rectify these challenges.”